emilekm2142/flatbuffers_uw/flatcc-0.5.2/include/flatcc/portable/README.md

 The `pstatic_assert.h` file is often needed on C11 systems because the compiler and standard library  may support `_Static_assert` without `static_assert`.
-For compilers without `_Static_assert`, a unique identifier is needed for each assertion.
+For compilers without `_Static_assert`, a unique Id is needed for each assertion.
 This is done non-standard with the `__COUNTER__` macro, but has a fallback to `pstatic_assert_scope.h` for systems witout the `__COUNTER__` macro.
-Because of this fallback, `pstatic_assert.h` needs to be included in every file using `static_assert` in order to increment a scope counter, otherwise there is a risk of assert identifier conflicts when `static_assert` happen on the same line in different files.
+Because of this fallback, `pstatic_assert.h` needs to be included in every file using `static_assert` in order to increment a scope counter, otherwise there is a risk of assert Id conflicts when `static_assert` happen on the same line in different files.

 The `paligned_alloc.h` file implements the non-standard `aligned_free`